zons-zhaozhy/owl/README.md

 - "Create a data visualization for this dataset: [dataset path]"

 # 🧰 Toolkits and Capabilities

+## Model Context Protocol (MCP)

+OWL's MCP integration provides a standardized way for AI models to interact with various tools and data sources:

+Try our comprehensive MCP example in `owl/run_mcp.py` to see these capabilities in action!

+## Available Toolkits

 > **Important**: Effective use of toolkits requires models with strong tool calling capabilities.
 For multimodal toolkits (Web, Image, Video), models must also have multimodal understanding abilities.